Skip to main content

 What Does Roof Maxx Do?

-shutterstock_2278037975We can’t fully address the problems and benefits of Roof Maxx for Grand Strand homeowners without explaining what Roof Maxx does and claims.
+We can’t fully address the problems and benefits of Roof Maxx for Grand Strand homeowners without explaining what Roof Maxx does and claims.
 According to their website, Roof Maxx is a natural oil treatment intended to re-saturate asphalt roof shingles, in turn extending their lifespan.
 They claim that older roofs can benefit from Roof Maxx as long as minor repairs are completed prior to application.
 Which raises the question, how much does Roof Maxx cost?
 And how long can you expect it to be effective?

 Roof Maxx Cost

 Although the cost can vary based on the complexity of your roof and the type of materials you have, it generally costs around $3,000 to $6,000.
-The initial application comes with a 5 year flexibility warranty.
+The initial application comes with a 5-year flexibility warranty.

-Roof Maxx Flexibility Warranty
+flexible roof shinglesRoof Maxx Flexibility Warranty

 Roof Maxx guarantees their product for 5 years, which does not include leaks, faulty installation, or damage from extreme weather conditions.
-However, if treated shingles lose their flexibility, Roof Maxx will re-treat the impacted areas on a prorated basis over their 5 year warranty timeframe.
+However, if treated shingles lose their flexibility, Roof Maxx will re-treat the impacted areas on a prorated basis over their 5-year warranty timeframe.

-It sounds like a pretty cost effective solution, but not everything that glitters is gold.
+It sounds like a pretty cost-effective solution, but not everything that glitters is gold.
 So we wanted to look into Roof Maxx to see if it was a solution for shingles or a comprehensive roofing solution for the entirety of your roof.
 And while it may extend the life of your shingles, we found that homeowners may still experience roof problems even after a Roof Maxx application.

 Problems with Roof Maxx for Grand Strand Homeowners